childmindresearch/survey_subsampling/README.md

 ## Notes

 Currently, there are many limitations in this module.
 In particular:
-- This is overfit to CBCL, ABCL, and their harmonized items
+- The CBCL, ABCL, and their harmonized items are hard-coded
-- This is overfit to specific diagnostic labels
+- The diagnostic labels are hard-coded
-- This is has solely been tested on the Brazillian High Risk Cohort dataset, and thus other quirks of organization may not generally apply
+- This is has solely been tested on the Brazillian High Risk Cohort dataset, and its quirks of organization
+- Plotting functionality is currently coupled with the evaluation
+- Plotting functionality for the degraded instrument evaluation has not been ported from the notebook
+- Subject-specific effects have not been modelled or accounted for
 - Many more, I'm sure